PRETgroup/easy-rte/README.md

 This entire example is provided in the `/example/ab5` folder of this repository, including an example top level file, and can be built from the root directory using `make c_enf PROJECT=ab5`.

+### Using CBMC on AB5

+Once you have compiled AB5 using `make c_enf PROJECT=ab5`, you can navigate to `/example/ab5` directory.

+There, you can run `cbmc ab5_main_cbmc.c F_ab5.c`, and it will tell you `VERIFICATION SUCCESSFUL`, i.e. the policy can not enter a violation state.

+Note that this uses its own `_cbmc` main file which removes example looping and adds sources of nondeterminism to the inputs and internal state.

+See http://www.cprover.org/cprover-manual/modeling-nondet.html for an explanation on this.

 ## Example of Use (robotable)

 Consider a 2-d flat surface (a table) with -10 to +10 in each dimension.